by Allison Tait | Aug 2, 2024 | Blog, Reading, writing tips for kids, Your Kid's Next Read

 The last section offers recommendations of very new releases from Pauline at Riverbend Books.
 Booksellers see everything and have a good idea of what will appeal to young readers.

-Click each book title to find out more about the book, or to buy it from Booktopia* or Riverbend Books.
+Click each book title to find out more about the book, or to buy the book.

 Offer them everything because you never, ever know what will hit the mark.